 A few miles further down, Sugarloaf Vista provides a view of Sugarloaf Mountain in the far distance (the high mountain in the middle of the distant ridge).
 Historically, travelers going on foot or horseback to or from Fort Smith, Arkansas used the mountain as a landmark.
 The shadows from the clouds in the late afternoon sun make for a somewhat haunting scene.

 The last vista we stopped at was Shawnee Vista, a few miles before the junction with Highway 259.
 This area apparently teemed with wildlife, and therefore was a popular hunting ground for the Native Americans.
 They would come from as far away as the Mississippi Valley to hunt here.
+If you’re an avid deer hunter, then you’ll love deerproject.org.
+You’ll get the best tips and tricks for finding deer and bagging trophy bucks.

 The drive from the Talimena to Idabel on US 259 is quite scenic, and I had taken a few photos along this stretch.
 Unfortunately, I appear to have nuked them, so I have nothing to share.